Skip to content

 Quick answers

-Q1.Is there free parking in Saltaire?
+Q1.Is there free parking in or near Saltaire?

-Q2.Where should I park for Salts Mill?
+Q3.Where should I park for Salts Mill?

 The closest is around Victoria Road by the Mill (mixed bays, check signs).
 Caroline Street is a reliable alternative with a short, nearly level walk.
+If those feel full, consider Shipley and arrive by train.

-Q3.Is parking accessible?
+Q4.Is parking accessible?

 Step-free routes exist from Caroline Street and the Mill vicinity into the village and Roberts Park.
 Surfaces are generally good; some side streets have cobbles.
+From Shipley, you can use level access trains between Shipley and Saltaire.

-Q4.When is it busiest?
+Q5.When is it busiest?

-Q5.Height limits or long vehicles?
+Q6.Height limits or long vehicles?

-Next: pick your exact car park
+Next: pick your exact plan

 Train arriving at Saltaire station platform